-In 2013, Mozambique's Ematum company borrowed \$800 million to fund tuna fishing industry under a government guarantee.
+As background, in 2013, Mozambique's state-owned Ematum company borrowed \$800 million to develop the tuna fishing industry under a government guarantee.
 Later the loan was repackaged into bonds.
-In 2015, the government started talking about debt restructuring and issuing sovereign bonds in exchange for the "Ematum" bonds, with extended maturities.
-While there was little news from the government after that, some rating agencies announced that this type of exchange could be viewed as a distressed debt exchange and given a "selective default" rating that would be cured if the exchange was successful.
+In 2015, Mozambique indicated that it would seek to restructure the "Ematum" bonds and exchange them for sovereign bonds with extended maturities.
 In March 2016, an exchange offer was tabled involving interest rates set at 10.5% and price at 80.
-While the economic terms of the offer were thought to be fair, there were concerns that the proposed exchange makes use of exit consent while a liability management exercise has traditionally been on a voluntary basis.
-Lack of full consultations with bondholders and a compact time frame for acceptance were also areas of concern.
+While the economic terms of the offer were thought to be fair, there were concerns that the proposed exchange made use of exit consents while a liability management exercise has traditionally been on a voluntary basis.
+Lack of full consultations with bondholders and a compact timeframe for acceptance were also areas of concern.
 The restructuring was completed by April, with 100% participation, after collective action clauses were used.
-The process went mostly smoothly, with the rating agencies only issuing a temporary downgrade of Mozambique into the default category.